Causality: Geometrical significance

 Causality has the properties of antecedence and contiguity.
 These are topological, and are ingredients for space-time geometry.
 As developed by Alfred Robb, these properties allow the derivation of the notions of time and space.
 Max Jammer writes "the Einstein postulate ... opens the way to a straightforward construction of the causal topology ... of Minkowski space."
 Causal efficacy propagates no faster than light.

 Thus, the notion of causality is metaphysically prior to the notions of time and space.
 In practical terms, this is because use of the relation of causality is necessary for the interpretation of empirical experiments.
 Interpretation of experiments is needed to establish the physical and geometrical notions of time and space.

 Volition

-The deterministic world-view holds that the history of the universe can be exhaustively represented as a progression of events following one after as cause and effect.
-The incompatibilist version of this holds that there is no such thing as "free will".
+The deterministic world-view holds that the history of the universe can be exhaustively represented as a progression of events following one after the other as cause and effect.
+Incompatibilism holds that determinism is incompatible with free will, so if determinism is true, "free will" does not exist.
 Compatibilism, on the other hand, holds that determinism is compatible with, or even necessary for, free will.

 Necessary and sufficient causes

 Causes may sometimes be distinguished into two types: necessary and sufficient.
-A third type of causation, which requires neither necessity nor sufficiency in and of itself, but which contributes to the effect, is called a "contributory cause".
+A third type of causation, which requires neither necessity nor sufficiency, but which contributes to the effect, is called a "contributory cause".